emjun/rTisane/API_OVERVIEW.md

 Towards these goals, rTisane's DSL provides constructs to specify (i) variables, (ii) conceptual models, and (iii) a query for a statistical model.

 Note: Although data is not required to use rTisane, if included, a dataset must be in long format.
+If a dataset,

 This API overview uses the following scenario as an example:
 > You want to know the influence of tutoring on student test performance.
 To this end, you conduct a study involving 100 students.
 For each student, you collect data about their race, socioeconomic background, number of extra-curriculars, and test score.
 Additionally, you randomly assign each student to one of two tutoring conditions: online tutoring vs. in-person tutoring.